 How will I pay my pension contributions to OPB?

-- If your LTIP payments from Great-West Life are not sufficient to cover the full cost of your pension contributions, you may be required to pay your contributions to OPB directly.
+- If your LTIP payments from Canada Life are not sufficient to cover the full cost of your pension contributions, you may be required to pay your contributions to OPB directly.
 This could occur if your LTIP payments are offset by CPP disability benefits, or Workplace Safety and Insurance Board (WSIB) benefits or if you're participating in a return-to-work program.

 Note: TVO employees will pay their pension contributions by a different process.
 Please contact TVO for further information.